arangodb/arangodb/Documentation/UserManual/Foxx.md

       res.body = "Worked!"
     });

-    app.start();
+    app.start(applicationContext);

 This is your application.
 Now we need to mount it to the path `/my`.
 In order to achieve that, we create a file called `manifest.json` in our `my_app` directory with the following content:

     {
       "apps": {